Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 ## Create a tax rate

-Create a new tax rate to cover a specific tax regime.
+Create a tax rate to cover a specific tax regime.

 #### Prerequisites